adj59-dev/adj59-dev.github.io/_posts/2025-08-19-reading-nielsen-and-chuang:-chapter-3.md

+---
+title: "Reading Nielsen and Chuang: Chapter 3"
+description: "Notes and worked exercises for QCQI Chapter 3: models for computation, the analysis of computational problems, and perspectives on computer science."
+categories:
+  - Quantum Computation and Quantum Information
+tags:
+  - QCQI
+  - quantum computing
+  - Nielsen & Chuang
+  - chapter 3
+  - models for computation
+  - analysis of computational problems
+  - complexity classes
+  - graph theory
+  - Turing machines
+  - circuits
+  - solutions
+---

 # Reading Nielsen and Chuang: Chapter 3

 I just finished reading Chapter 3 of *Quantum Computation and Quantum Information* by Nielsen and Chuang.